IBM/AutoMLPipeline.jl/docs/src/man/metaensembles.md

 (RandomForest, PrunedTree, or Adaboost) using the remaining 30% of the data.

-The StackEnsemble accepts the following arguments:
+The StackEnsemble accepts the following arguments wrapped in a `Dictionary` type argument:
 - `:name` -> alias name of ensemble
 - `:learners` -> a vector of learners
 - `:stacker` -> the meta-learner (RandomForest, or Adaboost, or PrunedTree)
 - `:stacker_training_portion` -> percentage of data for the meta-learner
 - `:keep_original_features` -> boolean (whether the original data is included together with the transformed data by the bottom-level learners)

-The StackEnsemble supports the following function signatures:
+While the init function of StackEnsemble expects an argument of Dictionary type, it supports the following convenient function signatures:
 - `StackEnsemble(Dict(:learners=>...,:stacker=>...))`
 - `StackEnsemble([learner1,learner2,...],Dict(:stacker=>...))`
 - `StackEnsemble([learner1,learner2,...])`